-Here are five perfect destinations not far from downtown Milwaukee practically guaranteed to yield the kind of vistas you’ll want to capture with your camera.Continue to 2 of 7 below.
+Here are six perfect destinations not far from downtown Milwaukee practically guaranteed to yield the kind of vistas you’ll want to capture with your camera.

 Seven Bridges Trail, Grant Park, South Milwaukee

-Along Lake Michigan, its 381 wooded acres include paved walking and bicycling paths, as well as lookouts over the sandy shoreline.
+Along Lake Michigan, its 381 wooded acres include paved walking and bicycling paths as well as lookouts over the sandy shoreline.
 Hop on the two-mile-long Seven Bridges Trail for the best leaf-peeping opportunities.

-Where: South Lake Drive and Park Avenue, South Milwaukee (10 miles or 16 minutes from downtown Milwaukee)Continue to 3 of 7 below.
+Where: South Lake Drive and Park Avenue, South Milwaukee (10 miles or 16 minutes from downtown Milwaukee)

-Considered a pilgrimage for not only Catholics—due to the church’s Holy Mass, shrine, basilica and other liturgical celebrations—trekking to Holy Hill each autumn is a right of passage for most locals who want to view fall foliage.
+Considered a pilgrimage for not only Catholics—due to the church’s Holy Mass, shrine, basilica, and other liturgical celebrations—trekking to Holy Hill each autumn is a right of passage for most locals who want to view fall foliage.

-Where: 1525 Carmel Road, Hubertus (37 miles or 45 minutes from downtown Milwaukee)Continue to 4 of 7 below.
+Where: 1525 Carmel Road, Hubertus (37 miles or 45 minutes from downtown Milwaukee)

-Where: Downtown Lake Geneva (50 miles or 55 minutes from downtown Milwaukee)Continue to 5 of 7 below.
+Where: Downtown Lake Geneva (50 miles or 55 minutes from downtown Milwaukee)

-From the county’s southern-most city (Sturgeon Bay) on up to the tip of the peninsula, there are quite a few state parks, including Newport State Park in Ellison Bay, Peninsula State Park in Fish Creek, Potawatomi State Park in Sturgeon Bay and Whitefish Dunes State Park in Sturgeon Bay.
+From the county’s southern-most city (Sturgeon Bay) on up to the tip of the peninsula, there are quite a few state parks.
+The parks include Newport State Park in Ellison Bay, Peninsula State Park in Fish Creek, and Potawatomi State Park and Whitefish Dunes State Park in Sturgeon Bay.

-Where: Sturgeon Bay (154 miles or 2.5 hours from downtown Milwaukee)
+Where: Sturgeon Bay (154 miles or two and a half hours from downtown Milwaukee)

 Minocqua and Eagle River

-Great River Road, Trempealeau
+Great River Road and Trempealeau

-The town of Trempealeau—located along the 250-mile route, which passes through 33 small riverfront towns, and worthy of a stop.
-It is also Wisconsin’s only National Scenic Byway.
-Staying overnight in Trempealeau?
-Book a room at the Trempealeau Hotel, a lodging property on the National Register of Historic Places.
+The town of Trempealeau—located along the 250-mile route that passes through 33 small riverfront towns in the state—is worthy of a stop along the way.
+You can even stay there overnight by booking a room at the Trempealeau Hotel, a lodging property on the National Register of Historic Places.

-Where: (225 miles or 3.5 hours from downtown Milwaukee)
+Where: Trempealeau (225 miles or three and a half hours from downtown Milwaukee)